Kid Cudi: Impact and legacy

-American rapper Logic, who has interpolated Kid Cudi's records in his own songs, has also spoke about how Cudi's music inspired him to open up about mental health in his own music.
+American rapper Logic, who has interpolated Kid Cudi's music in his own, has also spoke about how Cudi's music inspired him to open up about mental health in his own music.
 "He was the dude that was like, 'It's okay to be sad.
 It's okay to talk about these things, and go through these things.'"
 In a 2019 interview, then-up-and-coming rapper Baby Keem, cited Cudi as a major influence: "I was inspired by Cudi's cadences and shit like that.
 Kid Cudi's one of my favorite artists."

 In an interview with New York City radio station Hot 97, Jaden Smith spoke on Cudi's influence on him: "Cudi would always say things that just would, like, change my life [...]
 I thought it was just me and my brother for a while.
 Then I got older and started going to festivals and then I realized, oh man, everybody has felt that from Cudi.
 Everybody says that Cudi saved their life. [...]
 Everybody had that same experience listening to Cudi.
 If someone listened to Cudi, you knew something about them.
 You could tell certain things about them."

 American-French actor Timothée Chalamet considers Kid Cudi to be one of his biggest inspirations.
 Chalamet would later star alongside Cudi in Entergalactic, the documentary A Man Named Scott, and as members of the ensemble cast of Don't Look Up.
 In a Esquire interview, Cudi revealed he met 17-year-old Chalamet at a concert in Montreal and later become friends with him after a phone call.
 In 2022, Cudi stated that he considers Chalamet and Jaden Smith as "the little brothers I wish I had."